Adie-Stella/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-More on pointers and arrays
+Project on pointers and readers